 "Whoever this is, she better be interesting enough to keep your Chancellor waiting," Martok said, his voice laced with amusement.

 Martok took her hand.
-She braced herself, but his grip was not crushing, was surprisingly light.
+She braced herself, but his grip wasn't crushing, was instead surprisingly light.
 "I believe he may have mentioned you a time or two."
 He looked at Worf, who still seemed at loss for words.
 Taking one of the raktajinos, Martok smiled at her.
 "I'll give you some time to catch up.
-Worf, I'll see you back in the conference."
+Worf, I'll see you back in the conference room."

 She smiled, as Martok strode confidently into the crowd in the corridor.
 "He indulges you."